 Anyone can apply to take part in the hearing and the court will grant a ask if it determines that it would be in the best interests of the person who may need protection.
 The court must inform the person of their right to an attorney, the right to contest the proceeding, the contents of the petition, and the purpose and effect of the appointment of a guardian or conservator.
 If the court does appoint a guardian or conservator, “letters of guardianship” or “letters of conservatorship” are issued by the judge.

 What happens after a Guardian or Conservator is appointed?

-Even after the hearing, a guardianship and conservatorship continues to operate under the supervision of the judge.
+Even after the hearing, a guardianship and conservatorship continues to work under the supervision of the judge.
 Recordkeeping and ongoing involvement are required.
 At least once a year, a guardian must file an annual report with the court.
 Within ninety days of being appointed, a conservator must file an inventory.
-Then, at least once a year, a conservator must file a detailed and accurate accounting.
+Then, at least once a year, a conservator must file a detailed and correct accounting.

-Although guardianships and conservatorships can be costly and time consuming, they perform a vital function in helping ensure proper care and management of a protected person’s healthcare and finances.
+Although guardianships and conservatorships can be costly and time consuming, they do a vital act in helping make sure proper care and management of a protected person’s healthcare and finances.

 Is Your Special Needs Child Turning 18?

 Check out these INFOGRAPHICS to help you understand Transfer of Rights